 Upstairs some of the hospital rooms have been converted into a museum (the Musee Greuze) featuring a wide range of items relating to the history of the region, and also a good collection of paintings by the 18th century artist Jean-Baptiste Greuze, born in the town in 1725.
 There are also a number of paintings and sculptures by other artists.

 There are several other notable sites in Tournus, including various other religious monuments such as the Church of Saint-Valérien.
 The Church of Saint-Valérien is believed to be especially ancient, perhaps 10th century, and is a little way north of Tournus town centre, close to the Abbey of Saint Philibert.

 Heading further south into the town centre, there are also a few medieval / half-timbered buildings that you will come across as you stroll through the town centre - eg in Place Carnot, is the 'Narrow Street' (Rue du passage Etroite) off the western end of the square, and the surrounding streets.

 One of the half-timbered buildings in Tournus is the Logis de la Teste Noire near Place Carnot.
 This building has its first floor overhanging the ground floor.
 This was common in medieval times and was because taxes were calculated according to how much space on the ground a building occupied!
-Above ground owners of the buildings tried to get a bit more space without it having to be taxed.
+The owners of the buildings tried to get a bit more space in higher levels without it having to be taxed.